vmware/vsphere-automation-sdk-python/README.md

 Before you can run the SDK samples we'll need to walk you through the following steps:

 1. Installing the required Python packages
-2. Installing SDK provided packages
-3. Setting up a vSphere test environment
+2. Setting up a vSphere test environment
-4. Running SDK Samples setup script
+3. Running SDK Samples setup script

 ### Installing the required Python Packages
 **Note:** The SDK requires Python v2.7+ (preferably v3.6) to run the setup/samples,